Leather Goddesses of Phobos

 - In both versions, at Fork, Of Sorts, you can PUSH TRENT INTO HOLE, producing "Trent grabs wildly at you, pulling both of you into the hole." even if you're already in the hole.

-- In both versions, the white suit disappears from your inventory when you enter a black circle. --Kevin Savetz
+- In both versions, the white suit disappears from your inventory when you enter a black circle. --Kay Savetz

 There is actually code in the game that is intended to print the message, "Oddly, your white suit vanishes without a trace.", but first it moves the suit to At Main Hatch, then checks to see if the suit is visible before printing the message, so it is never printed.